YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: Issued by a Receiver Server when started with the -REUSE qualifier in case of either inappropriate use of this qualifier or an inappropriate instance name specified as a value to this qualifier.

-Action: An accompanying GTM-I-TEXT message describes the particular error situation.
+Action: An accompanying YDB-I-TEXT message describes the particular error situation.
 Take appropriate corrective action based on that.

 ----------------------
 RHMISSING